V4Fire/Client/src/components/super/i-block/base/README.md

 }
 ```

-You need to use the special ":" delimiter within a path to listen for an event.
+You need to use the special ":" delimiter within a path to listen to an event.
-Also, you can specify an event emitter to listen for by writing a link before the ":" character.
+Also, you can specify an event emitter to listen for by writing a reference before the ":" character.
 For instance:

 1. `':onChange'` - will listen to the component `onChange` event;